How to Install VeraCrypt on Linux Mint (22, 21)

 VeraCrypt creates encrypted containers that protect sensitive files from unauthorized access, even if your device is lost or stolen.
-Whether you need to encrypt a USB drive for portable storage, protect a partition containing financial documents, or create a hidden volume with plausible deniability, VeraCrypt provides military-grade encryption using AES, Serpent, and Twofish algorithms.
+Whether you need to encrypt a USB drive for portable storage, protect a partition containing financial documents, or create a hidden volume with plausible deniability, VeraCrypt provides strong encryption using industry-standard algorithms including AES, Serpent, and Twofish.
 By the end of this guide, you will have VeraCrypt installed on Linux Mint and ready to create encrypted volumes.

 Choose Your VeraCrypt Installation Method